bphenriques/RetroSync/README.md

 The goal is to be able to resume games in any device.
 This is tailored for my use-case, however things should be relatively extensible.

-# ArkOS
+# Installation

+Requirements:
+- SSH connection to the target machine

+1. Clone the project.
+2. Edit `arkos/config.env` or `steamdeck/config.env` according to your needs.
-Install:
+3. Install:
-1. Open `Makefile` and change the `ARKOS_HOST` and `ARKOS_INSTALL_DIR` accordingly.
-2. Run `make install-arkos`
-3. Enter your password as prompted.

-At this stage, you have installed everything.

-Setup:
-1. Enable remote services under `Options`
-2. On your machine, ssh inside the device: `ssh ark@HOST` (for Dropbox setup, tunnel the port by runnign `ssh -L localhost:53682:localhost:53682 username@remote_server`)
+    ArkOS: `./install.sh arkos ark@192.168.68.61 /roms2/tools`
+    Steam Deck: `./install.sh arkos 192.168.68.67 TODO`
+4. Follow the next section on how to setup.

+What remains is installing `rclone` and setting up the backend you configured under step 2.
+1. Connect to the machine using SSH and SSH tunneling (important for [rclone](https://rclone.org/dropbox/#get-your-own-dropbox-app-id)).
+Skip this if you have already `rclone.conf` and you know where to copy it to.
-3. Go to the tools directory under `/roms2/tools` or `/roms/tools`.
+2. Go to the installation directory.
+E.g., `cd /roms2/tools/SyncSaveGames`.
-4. Run `./setup.sh` which will install `rclone` and setup some directories.
+3. Run `./setup.sh` which will install `rclone` and setup additional helpers.
-5. Run `./rclone config` to setup your backend as required.
-This step is important to run on a separate machine as you may need a internet browser.

-Note: for dropbox follow the official [guide](Follow the following guide to setup `dropbox` backend in rclone: https://rclone.org/dropbox/#get-your-own-dropbox-app-id).

-Running:
-1. Open `SyncSaveGames` under `Options`.
+4. Run `./rclone` to setup your backend.
+For dropbox, follow this [guide](https://rclone.org/dropbox/#get-your-own-dropbox-app-id).

+Finally, let's do a initial sync: `cd .. && ./SyncSaveGames.sh`

+# Advanced

+You can skip the `rclone` backend setup if you just copy `rclone.conf` to one of the default directories.